justjoe6/RefApp/README.md

             }.padding(.trailing, 8.0)
 ```

 One of the final features that this view contains is the submit button which is used in order to store a game and then display that game and previously submitted games on the GameLogsView file.
 Through the use of UserDefaults the app is able to store prevous games even after the app is closed.
-It first decodes the JSON encoded text stored in UserDefaults under the key "Game" then we append the newly submitted game to the now decoded list.
+It first creates a game object for the curernt game then decodes the JSON encoded text stored in UserDefaults under the key "Game" and then we append the newly submitted game to the now decoded list of game objects.
 Then it encodes the list using JSON again and stores it in UserDefaults.

 ```
               Button("Submit") {